mist-devel/mist-binaries/cores/neogeo/README.md

 (even with combinatorial output) used as clocks, which are glitching, the compiler cannot check if flip-flops clocked by these signals meet setup and hold times, resulting in very unstable cores.

 At the end, the core's HDL was converted into synchronous code, using a simulator to check if it still produces the same signals as before.
-At the end, all latches were eliminated, and almost all generated clock usages were removed.
+Finally all latches were eliminated, and all generated clock usages were removed.

 Thanks to all who supported this conversion!

 ## Source code

-The source code can be find at [GitHub](https://github.com/gyurco/NeoGeo_MiSTer/tree/mist).
+The source code can be find at [GitHub](https://github.com/gyurco/NeoGeo_FPGA/tree/mist/mist).